WATERPROOFING HELP & ADVICE FROM NEWTON

 The fundamental challenge when dealing with buildings of special architectural or historic interest is to maintain structural and aesthetic integrity, whilst remaining sympathetic in the product application and still achieving the desired effect.

-Condensation is a bi-product of how we live and the affect this has on the atmospheric moisture levels where we live causing damp walls.
+Condensation is a by-product of how we live and how this affects atmospheric moisture levels, causing damp walls.
 It is the most common form of damp in properties.

 How to dramatically improve the thermal efficiency of exterior walls using a combination of unique products from Newton Waterproofing Systems.